Campus Websites

 The steps below describe the general process for obtaining a student visa.

-You must check with your Spanish consulate to find out the exact requirements for your visa application.
+You must check with your Spanish consulate to find out their requirements and timeline for applying for a visa.

 See here for a list of Spanish consulates and embassies.